Angel1612/fylux.github.io/_posts/2017-07-11-Memory_Alignment.md

 title: Memory Alignment and Performance
 ---
 ## Introduction
 Memory alignment is not a hot topic.
 Usually, we don't worry about it and very few people will bother to know if the pointer returned by <a href="http://www.cplusplus.com/reference/cstdlib/malloc/">*malloc*</a> is 16 or 64 bytes aligned.
-However, I suspect that memory alignment may affect the performance someway in x86-64 processors.
+However, I suspect that memory alignment may affect the performance someway in <a href="https://en.wikipedia.org/wiki/X86-64">x86-64</a> processors.

 In this article I want to analyze if memory alignment has effects on performance.

 <br/>
 ## Previous Work
 Although this has been partially studied I pretend to fill some gaps.
 On one side, <a href="http://lemire.me/blog/2012/05/31/data-alignment-for-speed-myth-or-reality/">Lemire D.</a> covered the performance when iterating all the elements of an array.
-However, this case is not that interesting because if you load all the elements the number of cache faults at the end will be almost the same.
+However, this case is not that interesting because if you load all the elements the number of cache misses at the end will be almost the same.
 On the other hand <a href="https://github.com/lemire/Code-used-on-Daniel-Lemire-s-blog/tree/master/2012/05/31">Gauthier L.</a> covered a specific access pattern which showed better performance with aligned access.

 However, this approaches didn't considered the alignment of the memory allocated but the way data is accessed.